csci338/fall2023/pages/syllabus.md

 * Uploading materials from this course to websites that sell such content to students is prohibited by UNCA’s academic integrity policies, and may also put you at risk for violating copyright policies in UNCA’s Student Conduct Code.

 #### Using Outside Tools and Materials
 In this class, we encourage you to explore the broader Internet for tutorials, code samples, new coding techniques, libraries, etc. That said, you must *acknowledge all sources contributing to your work.*  If you receive any assistance from any source (Internet, peer, social media, ChatGPT, etc.), please describe your source and that source’s contribution(s).
-If you have any questions about this, please don't hesitate to contact the instructors.
+If you have any questions about this, please don't hesitate to contact the.

 Students violating the academic honesty policy on an assignment will receive a grade of 0 on that assignment for the first offense, and will receive a grade of "F" in the course for the second offense.
 This will apply to all students involved in the violation, including both the source student and the copying student.
 It is your responsibility to ensure that your work is not used by other students.

 All cases of academic dishonesty will be reported to the Assistant Provost.

 ### Class Cancellation Policy
 If a class meeting is canceled or due dates are moved due to inclement weather or any other reason, we will inform you via campus email (ending with unca.edu).

 ## University Policies